Jim Crow Museum

 Fetchit became identified in the popular imagination as a dialect-speaking, slump-shouldered, slack-jawed character who walked, talked, and apparently thought in slow motion.
 The Fetchit character overcame this lethargy only when he thought that a ghost or some nameless terror might be present; and then he moved very quickly indeed. (p.
 89)

 Fetchit was the embodiment of the nitwit black man.
 As with the Zip Coon and Urban Coon, this old-fashioned coon character could never correctly pronounce a multisyllabic word.
 He was portrayed as a dunce.
 In Stand Up and Cheer (Sheehan & MacFadden, 1934), he was tricked into thinking that a "talking" penguin was really Jimmy Durante.
-Fetchit, scratching his head, eyes bulging, portrayed the coon so realistically that whites thought they were seeing a real racial type.
+Fetchit, scratching his head, eyes bulging, portrayed the coon so realistically that white people thought they were seeing a real racial type.
 His coon portrayal was aided by his appearance.
 According to Donald Bogle (1994), a film historian:

 His appearance, too, added to the caricature.
 He was tall and skinny and always had his head shaved completely bald.
 He invariably wore clothes that were too large for him and that looked as if they had been passed down from his white master.
 His grin was always very wide, his teeth very white, his eyes very widened, his feet very large, his walk very slow, his dialect very broken.
 (P. 41)